Bone callus and electrostimulation

 Be the first to know!

-The bone callus is a natural
+bone callus

 Electrostimulation is recognized as an effective method for the rehabilitation of patients, and to improve results when we combine it with physical activity.
 In this post, we will learn what bone callus is, and what role it plays in bone fractures.
 In addition, we will check if the electrostimulation system is efficient for the recovery of fractures, and its effectiveness with fractures in which consolidation disorders occur.